puppetlabs/puppet-docs/source/puppet/5.5/resources_package_windows.markdown

 ## Install and uninstall options

-The Windows package provider also supports package-specific `install_options` (e.g. install directory) and `uninstall_options`.
-These options will vary across packages, so you'll need to see the documentation for the specific package you're installing.
-Options are specified as an array of strings and/or hashes.
+The Windows package provider also supports package-specific `install_options` (such as install directory) and `uninstall_options`.
+These options vary across packages, so see the documentation for the specific package you're installing.
+Options are specified as an array of strings or hashes.

 MSI properties can be specified as an array of strings following the 'property=key' pattern; you should use one string per property.
 Command line flags to executable installers can be specified as an array of strings, with one string per flag.